-Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [REPORT]
+Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [Report]

 After having returned to Los Angeles in November, her friendship with The Weeknd quickly blossomed into a relationship, and with the way things have been going as of late, Gomez is so grateful to have the “Starboy” hitmaker in her life, crediting him for keeping her on the right path.

-As previously revealed, Selena Gomez suffers from Lupus, and her ongoing battle with depression and anxiety didn’t make her life any easier when she signed on for a grueling tour across the country in support of her latest album, Revival.
+As previously revealed, Selena Gomez suffers from lupus, and her ongoing battle with depression and anxiety didn’t make her life any easier when she signed on for a grueling tour across the country in support of her latest album, Revival.

-While her parents have been there for her through the ups and downs, the “Kill Em With Kindness” now has The Weeknd by her side, who has not only become her boyfriend but also someone she can talk to about anything and anyone.
+While her parents have been there for her through the ups and downs, the “Kill Em With Kindness” singer now has The Weeknd by her side, who has not only become her boyfriend but also someone she can talk to about anything and anyone.

 “Selena is using the L word when she talks about The Weeknd,” an insider tells Hollywood Life.
 “He’s been such a rock since her rehab stint and she’s as head over heels for him as one could be.
 He can do no wrong in her eyes, and Justin [Bieber] is the last thing on her mind!”